How much do we know about Yerba Mate?

 We choose finely ground leaves, with medium to low amounts of powder and very few amounts of sticks.
 This way, the organic Yerba mate we use is enjoyed at its maximum potential.

 The quality of the yerba is then defined according to the amount of each of its components mixed.
 If we use more of one than the other, we will alter and modify its flavor.
-Another detail to take into consideration in this regard is the geographical origin of the yerba mate plant (Argentina is the main producer worldwide).
+Another detail is the geographical origin of the yerba mate plant (Argentina is the main producer worldwide).

 Now that you know this, don’t forget to shake the package to mix all the components of the yerba mate before drinking it.
 You’re now ready to enjoy some delicious mates!